 Main picture: The obelisk with its prominent position in Market Square

 Even though technically not a “son” of Port Elizabeth, having been born in Aberdeen in Scotland, John Paterson’s influence on Port Elizabeth was profound.
-Amongst his numerous achievements was the establishment of the Eastern Province Herald, now called simply The Herald.
+Amongst his numerous achievements was the establishment of the Eastern Province Herald, now simply called The Herald.

 Main picture: John Paterson